vtange/ejs-header-social/README.md

 <%- include ../node_modules/basic-login-bar/views/partials/header.ejs %>
  ```

- The .ejs partial for the header requires a 'title' property inputed from your server route.
+ The .ejs partial for the header requires a 'title' property inputed from all your server routes.
 This autogenerates the title shown on the header.
 For example:

  ```
  		res.render('index.ejs', {